“Yahweh spoke to Moses saying, ‘Seek vengeance for the Israelites on the Midianites. Afterward, you will be gathered to your people.'”

 We look to God as the ultimate Judge who will never let us down and will ultimately bring about justice.

-But ultimately, the point is all of justice, vengeance, punishment belongs to God.
-And this is huge as we think about our own lives because we can easily be overcome with feelings of vengeance, wanting a desire for revenge when we are wrong.
+But ultimately, the point is all justice, vengeance, punishment belongs to God.
+And this is huge as we think about our own lives because we can easily be overcome with feelings of vengeance.
+Wanting a desire for revenge when we are wronged.
 We can think, “Okay, what do I need to do to make that right?
 How do I get back at that person?”
 Get back at this or that thing, whatever it is.
 But this is where we need to realize, “Wait a minute.
 This belongs to the Lord, and He will make all things right, and He will bring about judgment on all who deserve it.”

 So we need to trust in Him.
 Now, where God has given authorities to carry out his justice, then we work within the realm of those authorities.
-So if someone has physically wronged you and broken the law against you, then we should absolutely report this to an authority and let the justice of God play out through that authority.
-But even in that, to continually keep looking to God as the ultimate judge, as the ultimate one to whom vengeance belongs, and put your trust in him because even governments will let us down.
-Human institutions will let us down, but God will never let us down, and God will mark it down, bank your life on this, God will ultimately bring about justice in the end, of that we can be sure.
+So if someone has physically wronged you and broke the law against you, then we should absolutely report this to authorities and let the justice of God play out through that authority.
+But even in that, to continually keep looking to God as the ultimate judge.
+As the ultimate one to whom vengeance belongs.
+Put your trust in him because even governments will let us down.
+Human institutions will let us down, but God will never let us down.
+And God will mark it down, bank your life on this, God will ultimately bring about justice in the end, of that we can be sure.

 Putting Our Trust in God to Serve Justice

 When injustice surrounds us, when we feel injustice, not just in the world, but in our own lives, we can know that justice will one day be a reality.
 So, God, we put all our trust in you.
 We pray for wisdom in our lives in this world to trust in you, to do justice.
 God, we pray that you would give us wisdom to know when to act in certain ways, how to work against injustice, how to look to authorities in this world for justice.
 And how to strengthen or even carry out leadership as authorities in this world for justice.
 God, give us wisdom to do that.